-The major financial liabilities of the Company comprise interest-bearing loans and borrowings, and trade payables.
-The main objective of these financial instruments is to secure financing of the Company's operations.
-The Company has various financial assets such as loans granted, cash and cash equivalents and short term deposits, which arise directly from its operations.
+The major financial liabilities of the Group comprise interest-bearing loans and borrowings, and trade payables.
+The main objective of these financial instruments is to secure financing of the Group's operations.
+The Group has various financial assets such as loans granted, cash and cash equivalents and short term deposits, which arise directly from its operations.

-In 2014 and 2013, the Company neither owned nor traded with derivative financial instruments.
+In 2014 and 2013, the Group neither owned nor traded in derivative financial instruments.

-The main risks arising from the Company's financial instruments are interest rate risk, liquidity risk, currency risk and credit risk.
-The management reviews and agrees policies for managing of each of these risks which are summarised below.
+The main risks arising from the Group's financial instruments are interest rate risk, liquidity risk, currency risk and credit risk.
+The management reviews and agrees policies for managing each of these risks which are summarised below.